-One of the most popular trends in baking is using Liquor in your baked goods.
+Can you bake with liquor?
+One of the most popular trends in baking with liquor in your baked goods.
 This opportunity is not open to all Cottage Food Operators or home-based bakers.
 Michigan allows baking with booze, but you must prove the percent of liquor in your product.
 It’s almost more work than it’s worth.

 A South Carolina representative (Division of Food – Survey Team Member) shared the state does not have any concerns with the “use of Bourbon as an ingredient in baked goods.”
 Cottage Food Operators (CFOs) must produce these products for retail sales, sold directly to the end consumer.